 MessyRealZines

 Hi, I'm Monty.
-I spent 19 years cycling through belief systems - from Seventh-day Adventism to anarchism to alien-believing Desteni.
-Now I manage a hotel in Margaret River, study psychology, and write about how exceptionalism patterns operate across ideologies.
+I spent 19 years cycling through belief systems — from religious fundamentalism to anarchism to high-demand groups to spiritual music neo-traditionalism.
+Now I manage heritage accommodation in Margaret River, study psychology, and write about how exceptionalism patterns operate across ideologies.

 Why You Like That Song You Hate cover